Resources for Caregivers

 FCA: Family Caregiver Alliance

 A community-based nonprofit organization that addresses the needs of families and friends providing long-term care at home.
-Provides fact sheets, webinars, and other resources to caregivers.
+Provides fact sheets, webinars, and other resources to caregivers and an LGBT Community Support FAQ.
 Also offers an LGBT Caregivers Discussion Group, a state-by-state Family Care Navigator, and resources in Spanish and Chinese.

 Family Caregiving 101